samanthashleyrose/Meal2Reel/README.md

 2. **Generate a Random Recipe:** After entering your keyword, simply click "Submit," and the system will generate a random recipe tailored to your selection.
 If the initial result doesn't quite hit the mark, don't worry.

-3. **Discover More Options:** If the first recipe doesn't pique your interest, click "Refresh" to generate a new recipe while keeping the same keyword.
+3. **Discover More Options!:** If the first recipe doesn't pique your interest, click "Refresh" to generate a new recipe while keeping the same keyword.
 This flexibility ensures you find the perfect dish that suits your mood.

 4. **Search for Something New - Recipes:** Should you decide to explore other culinary options, type a new keyword into the input text box and click "Submit" once again.
 This process allows you to seamlessly transition between various recipe choices.